-For 2015, there are credit reduction states.
-If you paid any wages that are subject to the unemployment compensation laws of a credit reduction state, your credit against federal unemployment tax will be reduced based on the credit reduction rate for that credit reduction state.
+For 2020, the U.S. Virgin Islands (USVI) is the only credit reduction state.
+If you paid any wages that are subject to the unemployment compensation laws of the USVI, your credit against federal unemployment tax will be reduced based on the credit reduction rate for the USVI.
 Use Schedule A (Form 940) to figure the credit reduction.
 For more information, see the Schedule A (Form 940) instructions or visit IRS.gov.